 Initiate new relationships between strategic areas of research and companies and organisations.

 The Industrial Doctoral School is managed by a steering committee and is organizationally placed under the Faculty of Science and Technology.
 The chair of the steering committee is the Deputy Vice-Chancellor for Innovation and Collaboration and its members are representatives of teaching staff from the university’s four faculties, as well as three representatives of external public and private-sector stakeholders.

-Associate Professor Patrik Rydén has been the Director of the Industrial Doctoral School since 2020.
+Professor Patrik Rydén has been the Director of the Industrial Doctoral School since 2020.

 Dieter Müller, Deputy Vice-Chancellor at Umeå University

 Jonas Nilsson, Research fellow at the Department of Radiation Sciences, Faculty of Medicine

 Torkel Molin, Associate professor at the Department of Culture and Media Studies, Faculty of Arts

 Jessika Wide, Associate professor at the Department of Political Science, Faculty of Social Sciences

 Mats Tysklind, professor at the Department of Chemistry, Faculty of Science and Technology